-Sub-national governments are increasingly involved in foreign policy and foreign relations in activities usually labeled as paradiplomacy or constituent diplomacy.
-This phenomenon is due to the rising capacity of sub-state territories to act in global affairs and has been aided by advances in transportation and telecommunications.
-Scholars are paying attention to how control of foreign policy has permeated the boundaries of national governments, particularly with increasing globalization.
+Subnational governments are increasingly involved in foreign policy and foreign relations in activities usually labeled as paradiplomacy or constituent diplomacy.
+This phenomenon is due to the rising capacity of substate territories to act in world politics and has been aided by advances in transportation and telecommunications.
+National governments’ control of foreign policy has been permeated in many ways, particularly with globalization and “glocalization.”

-Beginning in the 1950s, sub-national governments such as Australian states, Canadian provinces, and U.S. states sought to influence foreign policy.
-Sub-national leaders began traveling outside their national borders to recruit foreign investment and promote trade, opening offices to represent their interests around the world.
-By the 1980s, sub-national governments in Belgium, Germany, Italy, Japan, Mexico, Spain, and others were taking part in constituent diplomacy.
-Today there are new levels of activity within federal systems such as Brazil, India, and Nigeria, but also in unitary systems, such as China.
-Sub-national leaders now receive ambassadors and heads of government and can be treated as heads of state when they travel abroad to promote economic and cultural linkages.
+Since 1945, subnational governments such as Australian states, Canadian provinces, and U.S. states have sought to influence foreign policy and foreign relations.
+Subnational leaders began traveling outside their national borders to recruit foreign investment and promote trade, even opening offices to represent their interests around the world.
+Subnational governments in Belgium, Germany, and Spain were active in world politics by the 1980s, and these activities expanded in Latin America in the 1990s.
+Today, there are new levels of activity within federal systems such as India and Nigeria.
+Subnational leaders now receive ambassadors and heads of government and can be treated like heads of state when they travel abroad to promote their interests.

-Not only has constituent diplomacy spread to sub-national governments across the world, but the breadth of issues addressed by sub-national legislatures and leaders is far beyond foreign economic policy, connecting to domestic issues and global challenges related to energy, the environment, immigration, public health, and security.
-Shared national borders led to conferences and associations being formed decades ago, and these institutions have increased in number and specialization.
-New levels of awareness about global interdependencies means that sub-national leaders today are more likely to see opportunities and threats from globalization and then seek to represent their citizens’ interests.
+Not only has paradiplomacy spread to subnational governments across the world, but the breath of issues addressed by legislatures and leaders is far beyond economic policy, connecting to intermestic issues such as border security, energy, environmental protection, human rights, and immigration.
+Shared national borders led to transborder associations being formed decades ago, and these have increased in number and specialization.
+New levels of awareness of global interdependencies means that subnational leaders today are likely to see both the opportunities and threats from globalization and then seek to represent their citizens’ interests.